• Fast Delivery Throughout The UK And Worldwide

 Even if the temperature in a tempering oven is kept at 205 °C (401 °F) for an extended period, steel will begin to turn brown, purple, or blue, even if the temperature was not higher than that required to achieve a straw colour.
 Heat sources that oxidise or carburise may also have an impact on the final product.

-For more information from our tool steel experts, contact us today, and we’ll be happy to discuss your next project.
+For more information from our tool steel experts, check out our blog.
+You can also contact us today, and we’ll be happy to discuss your next project.

 Make An Enquiry